Rana Plaza collapse: Compensation to victims

 A survivor of the building collapse.

 According to the International Labor Rights Forum, full compensation for the families and victims was achieved in 2015.

 In mid 2014, Human Rights Watch reported that initial payments of $650 each had been documented.

 The initial response to calls for compensation was slow.
-In mid September 2013, compensations to families of disaster victims were under discussion only, with many families struggling to survive after having lost their lone wage earner who used to provide them food, shelter, education and health care.
+By mid-September, compensations to families of disaster victims were under discussion only, with many families struggling to survive after having lost their lone wage earner who used to provide them food, shelter, education and health care.
 Families who had received the $200 compensation from Primark were only those able to provide DNA evidence of their relative's death in the collapse, which proved extremely difficult.
 The US government provided DNA kits to the families of victims.
 Primark went on to become the largest contributor of compensation, paying US$12.4 million for deceased, missing, and injury claims.

-Of the 29 brands identified as having sourced products from the Rana Plaza factories, only 9 attended meetings held in November 2013 to agree on a proposal on compensation to the victims.
+Of the 29 brands identified as having sourced products from the Rana Plaza factories, only 9 attended meetings held in November 2013 to agree on a proposal to compensate the victims.
 Several companies refused to sign including Walmart, Carrefour, Auchan and KiK.
 The agreement was signed by Primark, Loblaw, Bonmarche and El Corte Ingles.
-By March 2014, seven of the 28 international brands sourcing products from Rana Plaza had contributed to the Rana Plaza Donor's Trust Fund compensation fund, which is backed by the International Labour Organization.
+By March 2014, seven of the 28 international brands sourcing products from Rana Plaza had contributed to the Rana Plaza Donor's Trust Fund compensation fund, which was backed by the International Labour Organization.

-More than 2 dozen victims' families have not been compensated, as they could not back up their claims with documentation.
+More than 2 dozen victims' families have not been compensated, as they could not document their claims.

 Charges

 On 15 June 2014, the Bangladesh Anti Corruption Commission filed a case against 14 people for building Rana Plaza with faulty design.
 On 1 June 2015, murder charges were filed by the Bangladesh Police against 42 people, including the owners of the building, over the collapse.
 The accused were indicted on 28 July 2016.
 The case was delayed after the Bangladesh High Court stopped trial proceedings against 5 accused including Savar Mayor Refayat Ullah.

 On 29 August 2017, the factory owner, Sohel Rana, was sentenced to a maximum three year imprisonment by a court for failing to declare his personal wealth to the country's anti-graft commission.
-Rana and 37 others, including government officials, have also been charged with murder and could receive the death penalty if they are found responsible for the complex's collapse.
+Rana and 37 others, including government officials, were also charged with murder.

-As of 2021, both the murder trial and the violation of the building code trial are still pending.
-Only Sohel Rana is in custody, the others accused were on bail, on the run or already dead.
-As of 2025, Sohel Rana remains incarcerated.
+Eight years after the collapse, neither the murder trial nor the building-code trial had concluded; all except for Sohel Rana were on bail, were fugitives, or were dead.